coffeestats/coffeestats-attic/devdocs/deployment.rst

 Coffeestats can use `Piwik`_ to track visitors.
 The Piwik functionality is optional and is activated by defining :envvar:`COFFEESTATS_PIWIK_SITEID`.

 .. envvar:: COFFEESTATS_PIWIK_HOST

-    hostname of a `Piwik`_ server
+    hostname of a `Piwik`_ server, use :php:func:`get_setting` with :php:const:`PIWIK_HOST` to access this setting in PHP code.

 .. envvar:: COFFEESTATS_PIWIK_SITEID

-    Piwik server's siteid for the coffeestats instance
+    Piwik server's siteid for the coffeestats instance, use :php:func:`get_setting` with :php:const:`PIWIK_SITE_ID` to access this
+    setting in PHP code.

 .. _Piwik: http://piwik.org/